-As an 'Education' plan, it will reduce potential inequalities of opportunity and outcome in education by increasing the number of nursery places in Newport and the Malpas/Bettws area.
-It will also mean that all primary schools in the Newport High cluster will be 3-11 primary schools.
-This would enable positive transition into statutory mainstream education.
+As an 'Education' plan, it will reduce potential inequalities of opportunity and outcome in education by increasing the number of school places in Newport as a whole, and in the John Frost School cluster specifically.
+The local community is characterised by relatively high levels of socioeconomic disadvantage and the school has been praised for the way in which it provides an environment in which children can thrive and make real progress in both academic and personal development.
+Many of the primary schools within the John Frost School cluster are almost at capacity and adding more school places in the local area will enable children to remain and learn within their local communities.
 This will positively impact on wellbeing goals a prosperous Wales and a more equal Wales and the wellbeing objective to improve skills, educational outcomes and employment opportunities.